Crossing Number Bound in Knot Mosaics: Introduction

 \section{Introduction}

 In \cite{lk}, Lomonaco and Kauffman introduce a standard system of knot mosaics as a model of physical quantum states.
-In this paper we introduce a new tool for analyzing mosaics, a dual to the mosaic, denoted $D$, together with $T$ an ordered triple associated to $D$.
+Since then mosaics have been used in this original manner, but also as a tool by which to better understand knots themselves.

+Much like crossing number and other easy to define invariants of knots it is not hard to get very loose bounds for mosaic number, but strong bounds can be difficult to compute.
+Many of the recent known results can be found at the Online Encyclopedia of Integer Sequences webpage devoted to the number of $n \times n$ knot mosaics \cite{slo}.

 Mosaics contain 5 distinct tiles, up to rotation, and all 11 orientations are shown below.
 We label the tiles with roman numerals for the 5 types and when applicable the letters $a$ though $d$ for the distinct rotations of those types.
 We also introduce a type 0 tile which consists of a square with a dot in the center.
-Type 0 tiles are not a part of a mosaic, and have not previously been used in the literature but will be used when we define the dual.
+Type 0 tiles are not a part of a mosaic, and have not previously been used in the literature but will be used when we introduce a new tool called the mosaic complement in Section~\ref{sec:mosaic complementdef}.

 For a positive integer $n$, define an \emph{$n$-mosaic} $M_n$ as an $n\times n$ matrix composed of mosaic tiles.
-When specifying a given tile, we model subscripts after the entries in a matrix so the tile $R_{i,j}$ will refer to the tile in the $i^{th}$ row and $j^{th}$ column, where columns are counted from the left and rows are counted {\bf from the bottom} (we diverge from matrix notation slightly here to allow row numbers to reflect a height function).
-If we think of $M_n$ as a square disk, the $4n-4$ tiles that intersect $\partial M_n$ will be called \emph{boundary tiles} and the other $(n-2)^2$ tiles will be referred to as the \emph{interior} of the mosaic and denoted $S$.
-See Figure~\ref{fig:s} for a depiction of $S$ and the boundary tiles in a mosaic.
-We will often be focused on $S$.
+As is typical when studying mosaics, we are only interested in mosaics which represent knots and links so we restrict to those cases in the standard way as follows.
+A {\em connection point} is the midpoint of a tile edge which is also the endpoint of an arc drawn on that tile.
+Thus type I tiles have no connection points, type II and III tiles have 2 connection points and type IV and V tiles have 4 connection points as seen in Figure~\ref{fig:tiles}. {\em Contiguous} tiles are any tiles which fall directly next to each other in the same column or row.
+We can then say that a tile within a mosaic is {\em suitably connected} if each of its connection points is identified with a connection point of a contiguous tile.

 A \emph{link $n$-mosaic} is an $n$-mosaic with all of its tiles suitably connected so that after all the tiles are placed on the mosaic, the result is a projection of a link.
 In such a mosaic, tiles of types II, III, IV, and V must have adjacent tiles that are also of one of these four types to extend the arcs started on those tiles.